-7.1 If this contract is made at a location which is not the usual place of business of the Company, you may have rights to cancel the same under the Consumer Contracts etc. Regulations 2013.
-Provided you have been supplied with a notice as prescribed by such Regulations (which, if applicable, should be attached to and is hereby incorporated in this contract document), such right to cancel will expire 14 days after receipt of the said notice.
+7.1 If this contract is made at a location which is not the usual place of business of the Company, you may have rights to cancel the same under the Consumer Contract (Information, Cancellation and Additional Charges) Regulations 2013.
+Provided you have been supplied with a notice as prescribed by such Regulations (which, if applicable, should be attached to and is hereby incorporated in this contract document), such right to cancel will expire 14 days after the contract is agreed.

 8.1The Client will agree to pay the contractor the contract sum together with any VAT properly chargeable upon the contract sum.

-8.2 The Contractor shall be entitled to receive interim payments at the intervals stated in the quotation – Before any work is undertaken by the contractor, A 25% deposit is required before work is due to start, and this also secures the date in which is to start, according to the delay / disruption clause below (10).
+8.2 The Contractor shall be entitled to receive interim payments at the intervals stated in the quotation.
+Before any work is undertaken by the contractor, a 25% non-refundable deposit is required before work is due to start, and this also secures the date in which is to start, according to the delay / disruption clause below (10).
 If no payment interval is agreed the total price less the deposit paid shall be made to the contractor on completion of all work carried out.
 Once a project has been confirmed by yourselves we do ask for a small deposit.
 The deposit is non refundable after confirmation.
 This secures our work load and your approximate time slot in the diary.
 It also covers any tasks leading up to the start of your project e.g research of materials, CAD drawings, 2nd visits to your property, changes to the original quotation etc. Time slots can occasionally change due to issues beyond our control e.g weather, staffing, supplier delays etc. We will always notify you if and when this happens.

 8.3 The cost of additional goods or services ordered by the Contractor on behalf of the Client will be agreed in writing as subjected to the payment conditions detailed above.
 Any additional work requested which is not specified in writing within this contract will only be carried out if a new contract is entered into with the Contractor